Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ## Dish

-- Offset, prime focus, or grid dish are all usable for L band reception, with some minor notes:
+- Offset, prime focus, or grid dishes are all usable for L band reception, with some minor notes:
-    - On offset dishes, you can hold the dish upside down (arm side up) to 'invert' the offset - you can point higher than the satellite instead of below it, this allows much easier reception at lower elevations.
+    - On offset dishes, you can hold the dish upside down (arm side up) to 'invert' the offset - you can point higher than the satellite instead of below it, this allows much easier reception at lower elevations
     - Prime focus dishes require fewer turns on the helix (compared to an offset) or a [patch feed](https://sat.cc.ua/page3.html) for better performance altogether
     - Wi-Fi grid dishes HAVE to have the reflector be flipped to be usable in the L band, you can also follow [UsRadioGuy's guide](https://usradioguy.com/optimizing-wifi-grid) to optimize the dish some more. <br>
     ![Image showing the two reflector rotations for S and L bands](../../assets/images/Radio/Grid-reflector.jpg) <br>